 Strike a pose

-Selecting the perfect pose all comes down to which part of your body you want to show off.
+Selecting the perfect pose depends on which part of your body you want to show off.
 For example, if you’re dying to show off all the hard work you’ve put in on your glutes, opt for a side view, which will draw attention to the curve of your behind.
 On the other hand, placing your hands on your hips will emphasize your arm and shoulder muscles — the biceps, triceps, and deltoids.

 Confidence is key

 The most important thing to remember is that a workout selfie is about so much more than showing off how your body looks at a particular angle.
-Don’t get in your head that other gym-goers or people scrolling through their Instagram feed might be judging you — those concerns will only get in the way of you snapping a shot that shows the most confident version of yourself (and believe us, that confidence will come across in your photo).
+Please don’t get in your head that other gym-goers or people scrolling through their Instagram feeds might be judging you.
+Those concerns will only get in the way of you snapping a shot that shows the most confident version of yourself (and believe us, that confidence will come across in your photo).

-Speaking of confidence, don’t let yourself pass an hour obsessing over the best possible lighting, location or angle.
-Snap a few shots, and then get to the important part: your workout.
-After all, there will be many more opportunities in the future to take new workout selfies and show off your progress.
-For now, it’s all about loving your body and giving it some much-deserved attention.
+Speaking of confidence, don’t let yourself pass an hour obsessing over the best possible lighting, location, or angle.
+Instead, snap a few shots and then get to the important part: your workout.
+After all, there will be many more opportunities to take new workout selfies and show your progress.
+But it’s all about loving your body and giving it some much-deserved attention.